How does foster care work?

 - Complete ongoing training

 Specific requirements may vary based on the state you live in.
 Some states say the child must have their own room.
-Other states say that the child only needs their own bed and storage space.
-In Virginia, it is their own bed.
-Always look into your states' specific qualifications.
+Other states' requirements state that the child only needs their own bed and storage space.

 Foster Care Licensing